emscripten-core/emscripten/site/source/docs/porting/multimedia_and_graphics/OpenGL-support.rst

 This allows you use `glDrawArrays <https://www.opengl.org/sdk/docs/man3/xhtml/glDrawArrays.xml>`_ etc. without a bound buffer, and Emscripten's GL bindings will set up the buffer automatically (WebGL requires that a buffer be bound).

-This mode is not as efficient as the WebGL-friendly subset, because Emscripten cannot predict the optimal pattern for buffer creation/sizing/etc. We therefore have to upload far more data than is actually needed.
+This mode is not as efficient as the WebGL-friendly subset, because Emscripten cannot predict the optimal pattern for buffer creation/sizing/etc. We therefore have to make more (costly) data uploads from the CPU to the GPU than are actually needed.

 To enable *OpenGL ES 2.0 emulation*, specify the :ref:`emcc <emcc-s-option-value>` option ``-s FULL_ES2=1`` when compiling the project.